 Explore the timeline to look at some historical aspects of volcanoes in New Zealand.

 Realistic contexts connect students to authentic scientific processes and purposes.
-It’s all explained in Planning pathways – planning pathways.
+It’s all explained in Volcanoes resources – planning pathways.